 Likewise, here’s a shorter video on how it can work on a banana.

-A great alternative to the silicon suture practice pads mentioned before.
+They’re a great (and cheaper) alternative to the silicon suture practice pads mentioned before.

 Using Pigs Feet for Suturing